Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Traversing the String

 We then build a fast character pointer \(p\) to \(T\) by augmenting \(q\) with an offset \(\leafPos \in \iv{0}{|q.\rhs|}\) indicating the position inside \(q.\rhs\); thus a fast pointer is represented as the pair \(p=(q,\leafPos)\) such that \(p.\pos = q.\woff + \leafPos\), where \(q.\woff\) is the prefix weight available in constant time by the weighted interface.
 Given a query index \(i\in[0\dd |T|)\), we invoke the weighted constructor for character pointers to \(\Top{T}\), which returns a pointer \(q\); we then set \(\leafPos \coloneqq i-q.\woff\).
 This adds only constant time on top of the \(\Oh(\tc\cdot (1+\Top{h_{q.\pos}}))\)-time construction, whose total time is \(\Oh(\tc\cdot (1+h_{p.\pos}))\) because $h_{p.\pos}= 1+\Top{h_{q.\pos}}$.

 We argue that this implementation supports fast character pointers on \(\G\).
-Without loss of generality, we show how to compute \(p.\forward(m)\) by unpacking \(p=(q,\leafPos)\), updating local copies, and returning a new fast pointer and the packed string of characters in between.
+Without loss of generality, we show how to compute \(p.\forward(m)\) by unpacking \(p=(q,\leafPos)\), updating local copies, outputting the traversed characters, and returning a new fast pointer.
+In the algorithm, \(r\) denotes an append-only output buffer rather than a packed string kept in one word.
+We maintain \(|r|\) as the number of characters already written to the buffer; an assignment of the form \(r\gets r\cdot x\) means that a packed string \(x\) is appended to the end of the output buffer in $\Oh(1+|x|\log \sigma/ w)$ time.